awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-version.md

 **To add a package version \(AWS CLI\)**

 1. Run the following command to edit the AWS Systems Manager document with an entry for a new package version\.
 Replace *document\-name* with the name of your document\.
-Replace *S3\-bucket\-URL\-to\-manifest\-file* with the URL of the JSON manifest that you copied in [Step 3: Upload the package and manifest to an Amazon S3 bucket](distributor-working-with-packages-create.md#packages-upload-s3)\. *S3\-bucket\-URL\-of\-package* is the URL of the S3 bucket where the entire package is stored\.
+Replace *S3\-bucket\-URL\-to\-manifest\-file* with the URL of the JSON manifest that you copied in [Step 3: Upload the package and manifest to an S3 bucket](distributor-working-with-packages-create.md#packages-upload-s3)\. *S3\-bucket\-URL\-of\-package* is the URL of the S3 bucket where the entire package is stored\.
 Replace *version\-name\-from\-updated\-manifest* with the value of `version` in the manifest\.
 Set the `--document-version` parameter to `$LATEST` to make the document associated with this package version the latest version of the document\.

    ```
    aws ssm update-document --name "document-name" --content "S3-bucket-URL-to-manifest-file" --attachments Key="SourceUrl",Values="S3-bucket-URL-of-package" --version-name version-name-from-updated-manifest --document-version $LATEST